microsoft/vscode-docs/blogs/2018/11/26/event-stream.md

 You might already have heard that the popular event-stream NPM package includes a malicious dependency.
 The details can be found in the following GitHub issue: [https://github.com/dominictarr/event-stream/issues/116](https://github.com/dominictarr/event-stream/issues/116).
 This vulnerability has been in existence for about two months but was only recently discovered.

 We immediately checked if and how we are affected.
 First, we scanned Visual Studio Code.
-Both product installs of Visual Studio Code (stable as well as insiders) are safe.
+Both product installs of Visual Studio Code (Stable as well as Insiders) are safe.

-Secondly, we scanned all extensions in the VS Code marketplace.
+Secondly, we scanned all extensions in the VS Code Marketplace.
 We identified several extensions as affected.
 We decided to take aggressive actions to protect our users as well as the authors of those extensions and to automatically uninstall those extensions.
 Users don’t need to take any action to remove those extensions.
-The extensions will also be unlisted from the marketplace.
+The extensions will also be unlisted from the Marketplace.

 At the time of the scan, the following extensions contained the malicious code: